mheberger/upstream-delineator/README.md

 # Acknowledgments

-Code developed with support from [Upstream Tech](https://www.upstream.tech/).
+This code was developed with support from [Upstream Tech](https://www.upstream.tech/).

 # Potential Enhancements

-Two of the slowest steps in this script involve reading geodata from disk and performing overlay analyses, to find out the intersection between points and polygons.
-If the user has PostgreSQL and PostGIS installed, this analysis could be done much faster.
-So a possible future enhancement is to add support for PostGIS-enabled geographic operations.
+Enable PostGIS support -- Among the slowest steps in this script are reading geodata files from disk performing overlay analyses.
+If the user has PostgreSQL and PostGIS installed, this analysis could be done much faster using PostGIS queries.